-Pilates Spinal Rolldown – Strengthen the Abdominals
+Pilates Spinal Rolldown – Strengthen The Abdominals

 Hello, and welcome to Inner Strength Pilates.

-It’s not something that you can learn over a video which is why I’m not going to show you how to switch on your core, so yeah, you really need to make sure that you get your core working correctly, otherwise you can injure yourself whilst trying to do Pilates without using the correct core stability, ok?
+It’s not something that you can learn over a video which is why I’m not going to show you how to switch on your core, so yeah, you really need to make sure that you get your core working correctly, otherwise you can injure yourself whilst trying to do Pilates without using the correct core stability, okay.

 But for those of you who know how to do the breathing correctly, use your pelvic floor muscles correctly and switch on your core correctly, then let’s go ahead!